The Ancient Art of Dry Laid Stone

 Hunt Country Vineyards, 4021 Italy Hill Rd., Branchport NY

-We are so pleased to team up with DJ Kitzel for the 5th season of stonemasonry workshops here at Hunt Country Vineyards.
+We are so pleased to team up with DJ Kitzel for yet another season of stonemasonry workshops here at Hunt Country Vineyards.

-A combination of some great outdoor comradery, tinkering with ancient stones, house-made yummy meals, and all accompanied by Hunt Country wines.
+A combination of some great outdoor learning, comradery & tinkering with ancient stones.
+All accompanied by delicious locally catered lunches, outstanding Hunt Country wines, & gorgeous vineyard scenery.